Xanders/tron-wallet/README.md

 Using various commands you can create or import any number of key-address pairs (**accounts**).
 Each account has its own password, used to encrypt your private key in the local SQLite.
-So even with your SQLite file, `wallet.`db`, a marvelous actor cannot access your money.
+So even with your SQLite file, `wallet.db`, a marvelous actor cannot access your money.

 **It's recommended to backup your `wallet.db` on the external drive and your passwords in a physical paper notebook.
 Do it every time you add